-- (1) The School District's original cost estimate as specified in the resolution calling for the imposition of the Local Option Sales Tax. - $(2) \ \ The \ School \ District's \ current \ estimate \ of \ total \ cost \ for \ the \ projects. \ \ Includes \ all \ cost \ from \ project \ inception \ to \ completion.$ - (3) The voters of Pickens County approved the imposition of a 1% sales tax to fund the above projects and retire associated debt.
-Amounts expended for these projects may include sales tax proceeds, state, local property taxes and/or other funds over the life of the projects.
+(1) The School District's original cost estimate as specified in the resolution calling for the imposition of the Local Option Sales Tax.

+(2) The School District's current estimate of total cost for the projects.
+Includes all cost from project inception to completion.

+(3) The voters of Pickens County approved the imposition of a 1% sales tax to fund the above projects.
+Amounts expended for these projects may include sales tax proceeds, state, local property taxes and/or other funds over the life of the project.

-PICKENS COUNTY BOARD OF EDUCATION GENERAL FUND - QUALITY BASIC EDUCATION PROGRAMS (QBE) ALLOTMENTS AND EXPENDITURES - BY PROGRAM YEAR ENDED JUNE 30, 2013
+PICKENS COUNTY BOARD OF EDUCATION GENERAL FUND - QUALITY BASIC EDUCATION PROGRAMS (QBE) ALLOTMENTS AND EXPENDITURES - BY PROGRAM YEAR ENDED JUNE 30, 2014